Updated July 2nd, 2025

 Enforced Prerequisite: No

-Required Knowledge: operating systems
+Required Knowledge: Undergraduate operating systems.

-Link to Past Course: https://patpannuto.com/
+Link to Past Course: https://amyousterhout.com/

 Required Knowledge: Undergraduate understanding of data structures, algorithms, operating systems, security, networks, cryptography.